Product Marketing and Launch Glossary

 The discipline of moving successful products through a life cycle from idea to creation to growth.
 Titles in this discipline include product manager, offer manager, product marketing manager, and many other clever derivatives.

-The discipline of bringing a product or service to market to achieve a stated business goal.
-Product marketing includes developing a go-to-market (GTM) strategy, positioning, making the market aware of a product offering, pricing, packaging, preparing the sales team, and launching the product.
+The discipline of bringing a product or service to market and driving it to its potential.
+Product marketing includes developing a go-to-market (GTM) strategy, positioning, making the market aware of a product offering, pricing, packaging, preparing the sales team, and launching a product.

 A version of a product completed by the Development team.
-In the software world releases are frequent, but don't always require a launch.
-For hard goods a release is associated with a new model of product and the frequency is far less than software.
+In the software world releases don't always require a launch.
+For hard goods, a release is associated with a new model of product and the frequency is far less than software.

-The planning practice for identifying and sequencing product capabilities, markets opportunities, and events. (from Under10 Consulting)
+The planning practice for identifying and sequencing product capabilities, market opportunities, and events (more on roadmapping from Product Growth Leaders)

 The practice of preparing and verifying a sales team is capable of guiding a qualified sales prospect through a decision to buy a product.
-This includes infrastructure, methods, process, knowledge, and tools.
+This includes infrastructure, methods, processes, knowledge, and tools.

 A role that provides technical pre-sales support.
 Often abbreviated to SE.
-A sales engineer has deeper knowledge of a product than a salesperson and is the technical expert in the field.
+A sales engineer has a deeper knowledge of a product than a salesperson and is a technical expert in the field.
+Activities a sales engineer performs include giving product demos, working with a sales prospect's technical team, and assisting with the technical aspects of a sales proposal.

 Show Up and Throw Up